o-snow/QSM_TiltCorrection/README.md

 Parameters.Padding(int or array) - the amount to pad in all directions (if int) or an array to pad (if array) to ensure no cropping of volume of interest (optional)

 ```
+The inputted Parameters.Image is a Nifti struct containing the fields: Image.hdr that contains the header information and Image.img that contains the image volume.
+We recommend reading the image volume from file using  `load_untouch_nii.m` from the Tools for NIfTI and ANALYZE image (https://uk.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image).

 *Recommended use:*